 Keeping a pleasant expression is essential for the staff as it makes you look friendly and approachable.
 Moreover, it gives the impression that you are eager to interact with attendee and answer their questions.
 Even if the attendee simply glances around and leave, never show annoyance on your face.

-We hope this article will help you train your staff for the upcoming trade fair and exhibition.
+We hope this article will help you train your staff for the upcoming expo fair and exhibition.

-So, to have a successful trade fair and exhibition, ensure that your staff follow these non-verbal cues.
+So, to have a successful expo fair and exhibition, ensure that your staff follow these non-verbal cues.

-Tip of the Day: Make sure you train the staff to be wary of these non-verbal cues when you have practice runs for the trade fair and exhibition.
+Tip of the Day: Make sure you train the staff to be wary of these non-verbal cues when you have practice runs for the expo fair and exhibition.

 If you need help planning and executing creative exhibition stands for your next expo, get in touch with us.